Sookchand/OilGasMarketOptimisation/USER_GUIDE.md

 6. **Forecast Comparison Not Showing**:
    - Solution: Upload real-world data that includes dates after the last date in your training data

+7. **Hybrid Retrieval Issues**:
+   - Solution: If search results are not relevant, try adjusting the weights
+   - Solution: Ensure your query is clear and specific
+   - Solution: Try using metadata filters to narrow down results
+   - Solution: Check that the document index has been properly built

+8. **Report Generation Errors**:
+   - Solution: Ensure all required directories exist
+   - Solution: Check that data is available for the selected commodities
+   - Solution: Verify that templates are correctly formatted
+   - Solution: For PDF output, ensure WeasyPrint is properly installed

+9. **Online Learning Issues**:
+   - Solution: Check that the model registry is properly initialized
+   - Solution: Ensure new data is available for model updates
+   - Solution: Verify that drift thresholds are appropriate
+   - Solution: Check logs for detailed error messages

 ### Getting Help

 If you encounter issues not covered in this guide: